 What do we know about Matthew/Levi?

-He was a tax-collector (customs official) in the small town of Capernum, in the country of Galilee.
+He was a tax-collector (customs official) in the small town of Capernaum, in the country of Galilee.

-So, what do we know about tax-collectors, Capernum, and Galillee, with regard to foreign influences?
+So, what do we know about tax-collectors, Capernaum, and Galilee, with regard to foreign influences?

 In the time frame we are concerned with (basically, the lifespan of each reputed NT author prior to meeting Jesus--probably 15 BC To 30 AD), there were several different kinds of taxes levied in the different parts of Palestine.
 There were the Roman taxes on property and people (e.g. the poll-tax), there were the import/export customs on trade, there were regional/ municipal levies, and there were religious taxes, such as the temple-tax.

 The Roman taxes were the responsibility of the head of state in each country, and the religious taxes were the responsibility of local groups throughout the world [JPB:52, 84,156].
 However, customs taxes were auctioned/leased out to the highest bidder, and administered through a network [HJP:1.2.17, p.71ff].
 In the case of Matthew, he was a lower level customs collector, probably from Capernaum, who reported up through a chain of command to Herod Antipas, the tetrarch of Galilee, who lived in the city of Tiberas.
 The proceeds from the toll went into Antipas' pockets, not Rome's--with the collectors pocketing a good bit of the overcharge themselves.